-The Climate Benefits in the Inflation Reduction Act
+The Climate Benefits from the Inflation Reduction Act

-This training on the Climate Benefits in the Inflation Reduction Act reviews all the energy and climate items in the bill, how much it will reduce US greenhouse gas emissions, and the health benefits of the cleaner air that will result from the bill's provisions.
+This training on the Climate Benefits from the Inflation Reduction Act of 2022 reviews all the energy and climate items in the bill, how much reduced US greenhouse gas emissions, and what climate solutions were retained after passage of the One Big Beautiful Bill Act of 2025.

-Why is a climate bill called “The Inflation Reduction Act (IRA) of 2022”?
+Why was a climate bill called “The Inflation Reduction Act (IRA) of 2022”?

 - The IRA modestly curbs inflation in the short-term by raising more revenue through tax reforms and other measures than it spends on clean energy and other policies.
 As a result it effectively takes some money out of circulation and thus cools the economy.